hashicorp/vault/website/source/intro/getting-started/authentication.html.md

 Now that we know how to use the basics of Vault, it is important to understand how to authenticate to Vault itself.
-Up to this point, we haven't had to authenticate because starting the Vault sever in dev mode automatically logs us in as root.
+Up to this point, we haven't had to authenticate because starting the Vault server in dev mode automatically logs us in as root.
 In practice, you'll almost always have to manually authenticate.

 On this page, we'll talk specifically about _authentication_.
 On the next